SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Ego-centric Relation: Evaluating Knowledge Structures via Scientometrics

 \subsection{Experimental Results}

 As shown in Table~\ref{tbl:task1-result}, a clear performance hierarchy is evident across all evaluation metrics for ego-centric retrieval.
 Deep Research systems (e.g., o3-deep-research) consistently achieved the best results, followed by web search-based agentic models (e.g., gpt-4o-search), while other models demonstrated substantially weaker performance.
 This demonstrates that agentic workflows and flexible use of web tools can effectively enhance performance in literature retrieval.
-Nevertheless, even the top-performing systems struggled significantly according to recall-based evaluation: the best recall@50 for novelty was only 1.42\%, and for disruption only 4.60\%, indicating that over 95\% of truly groundbreaking papers were missed by all systems.
+Nevertheless, even the top-performing systems struggled significantly according to recall-based evaluation: the best recall@50 for novelty was only 1.47\%, and for disruption only 4.71\%, indicating that over 95\% of truly groundbreaking papers were missed by all systems.

 This pattern was consistent across both scientometrics scores and LLM-based assessment, revealing that current retrieval approaches are misaligned with the demands of scientific practice, where accurate assessment of papers based on their intrinsic scientific properties is essential.
-The observed failures underscore the necessity of developing relation-aware retrieval models capable of understanding scholarly networks and capturing the deeper scientific value of papers.
+The observed failures underscore the necessity of developing relation-aware retrieval models capable of understanding scholarly networks and capturing papers' deeper value.
+To intuitively illustrate these limitations, we provide an in-depth case study on retrieving disruptive papers in Direct Preference Optimization in Appendix~\ref{appendix:case-disrupt}.